cacophony-wj/LeS/README.md

 _Light But Sexy_ is enabled by default.
 To switch to the sublist, select it from the main "profiles" dropdown in the center-top of MO2.
 No further steps are required.

-##  8. <a name='AnoteonBodySlide'></a>A Note on BodySlide
+##  A Note on BodySlide

 All the armors in this list are huge in size.
 The custom fits are not included by default.

 **You MUST run BodySlide on your own before you launch Skyrim or weird stuff will happen.
 This _can_ and _will_ include people wearing purple underwear, people varying in size depending on what clothes they wear, and more.**

 1. Launch _BodySlide_ from the _Executables_ menu on the right, where you can find a dropdown with items such as _SKSE_, _Skyrim_ and the _Skyrim Launcher_.
 2. You **may** receive a warning that you do not have "write access to the game data directory."
 This warning cannot be prevented as everyone uses different hard drives and different install directories.
 If this happens to you, follow steps **A** through **C** below.
 Otherwise, skip to step **3.**
 	A. Click the _Settings_ button in the lower right corner of _BodySlide_.
 	B. Click _Browse_ next to _Game Data Path_.
 	C. Select your **Data** directory within your **Skyrim Special Edition** directory.
 3. Choose the body you want from the _Preset_ menu.
 (You can see what it looks like by hitting the **Preview** button.
 I recommend the one called "3BBB HangEmHigh.")
 4. Disable the mod called _bodygen3_ in Mod Organizer 2's left pane.
 You'll find it at or near position **395**, just below _SKSE Settings._
 5. If you want to try an experimental _BodyGen_ feature, where each lady you meet has different measurements, leave _bodygen3_ **ENABLED** instead.
 6. If you do leave BodyGen enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.
 7. Click the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left
 8. Press _Batch Build_.
 You will have an intimidatingly long list of options to choose from which are mandatory, so be patient.
+9. For the first option, choose **SE 3BBB Body Amazing**

-9. Always choose **3BA** before any other option.
+10. Always choose **3BA** before any other option.
+11. I recommend the **PRIMARY** "variant" over anything marked **2** (as in "BD 3BF Dragonbone boots 2").
+Keep in mind, anything marked **recommended** is ultimately up to you.
+You can always preview the outfit and decide for yourself.

-10. Second in priority should be **3BF**
+11. Second in priority should be **3BF**

-11. Third in priority should be **HDT**

-12. Only choose **CBBE** if no other options are available.

-13. Several helmets will have a hair color option.
+14. Several helmets will have a hair color option.
 It only affects hair color poking out of a few helmets.
 This is personal choice.

-14. A few boots wiil feature _flat_ options.
-This essentially means _no high heels._ The other variants have high heels.
-Choose whichever you wish.
+14. A few boots wiil feature **flat** options.
+This essentially means **no high heels.** The other variants have high heels.
+I recommend the **flat** variants so characters line up correctly with furniture.
+14. There is one helmet (**glass**) that has a closed or open faced variant.
+I recommend open.
+15. Several boots have **low** variants which I recommend due to the high probability of clipping on the variants with stockings.
+16. The Nocturnal dress has a normal or **minidress** variant.
+The latter I recommend.
+It's a bit sexier.
+17. I recommend the **prisoner bikini** over the **prisoner clothes**.
+18. I recommend the **prisoner rag short** over the **prisoner rag**.
+19. There are several variants with **shoes** or **boots**.
+I recommend **shoes** to reduce the likelihood of clipping.
+20. I recommend the **vanilla** wedding dress variant.
+The normal one is sexier but has a weird lengthy strip that can behave strangely at times.
+21. I recommmend the **prisoner bikini** for DLC1, but for a little variety I invite you to examine the outfits and choose one you like.
+22. Whether your armor has fur trim or not is really up to you.

-15. Finally, press **Build** and wait for all the outfits to be built.
+24. Finally finished!
+Press **Build** and wait for all the outfits to be built.

 You should now be ready to launch Skyrim with the _SKSE_ option under the _Executables_ dropdown.

-##  9. <a name='ANoteonSexLabfortheUninitiated'></a>A Note on SexLab for the Uninitiated
+##  A Note on SexLab for the Uninitiated

 Skyrim was never designed to have animations injected into it.
 It most certainly was never intended to pair two actors in a close space and perfectly align them for a sex scene.
 Animators do a lot of the work, but the engine is far from ideal.
 On top of that, there are many poorly aligned animations out there.
 A couple are even in the default SexLab package from Oldrim, and have never been corrected or removed.
 In any case, no matter how good your animations, you will often find problems like: people kissing the air, _parts_ not going _into_ each other, characters floating above the ground, or even more wacked-out stuff like falling into the ground, clipping into furniture, or people going invisible.
 Fortunately (if not annoyingly), SexLab allows you to correct _some_ of this with manual positioning for each animation.
 Here's how it works... the _L_ key on your keyboard moves you _forward,_ i.e. closer to your partner. _Shift-L_ moves you _backward,_ or the reverse. _;_ moves you _up_, or higher in elevation than your partner. _Shift-;_ does the reverse.
 Finally, _'_ moves you _Right_ compared to your partner, whereas _Shift-'_ moves you _Left_.
 (Or maybe the other left.)
 Get used to these, you'll be using them a lot.

-##  10. <a name='AdmiringYourself'></a>Admiring Yourself
+##  Admiring Yourself

 For those who want a little POV action or to play primarily in first person, _IFPV_ (Immersive First-Person View) is included.
 It's a little wonky, so it's disabled by default.
 Ensure you're in first person mode (F key by default) and press _NUMPAD 0_ to enable it.
 Then press the first person key again and look downward.
 Tah-Dah!
 Should work tolerably well for POV scenes (maybe a bit of clipping) except for animations where the actors are _really_ close to each other.
 To switch to _vanilla_ first person for gameplay, hit the change view key at any time.